-In this drawing tutorial, we will learn how to draw a cat using some simple shapes – oval, circles and triangles.
-We will draw three different cats in three different ways in three different positions.
-That is nine cats for you there, right?
+Learn how to draw a cat using simple shapes.
+Let's draw three different cats in three different ways and in three different positions.
+Plus some extra fun.

 Our first cat is very simple.
 It is made of only three ovals because it is laying down and we can not see its body.

 Here we start with the basics and learn to draw the face, so it looks like a cat’s face.